SAP-archive/techne/docs/pages/components/list-group.md

 ## List with Check boxes

-The list items can also contain a checkbox on the left, that permits the user to select multiple items at once.
+Checkboxes can be used on the left, that enables the user to select multiple items for bulk actions.

 {% capture list-group-actions-form %}
 <ul class="tn-list-group">